 Revenge of the Nerds:

 These bullies often use their technical skills to target their victims one-on-one.
 They tend to keep their bullying behaviors a secret from their friends.
 They typically do not realize how serious their actions are.
-They may also convince another person to engage in the bullying behaviors for them.
+They may also convince another person to engage in bullying behaviors for them.

 The Mean Girls: